 Question: I’m renting a U-Haul truck to move and an auto transport trailer for a car.
 If I am involved in an accident, will my standard auto insurance policy cover any damage caused by the truck or the trailer or damage to the vehicle on the trailer?

-Answer: Your instincts are good.
+Answer: This is a great question.
 The time to save money is not when you are behind the wheel of a borrowed, 35-foot-long truck in an unfamiliar city.

-Generally your own car insurance policy will not extend to a U-Haul, Ryder, Penske or other type of truck you rent to move your belongings or to a rented trailer.
-However, if you have collision and comprehensive on the vehicle on the trailer, it should cover the car if it’s damaged during transport.
-(See “Rental Trucks: You aren’t covered“)
+Generally, your own car insurance policy will not extend to a U-Haul, Ryder, Penske or other rental truck or a rented trailer.
+However, if you have collision and comprehensive coverage on the vehicle on the trailer, it should cover the car if it’s damaged during transport.

-A personal auto insurance policy gives coverage to passenger vehicles, such as your own vehicle, and many times to a rental car, but not to commercial vehicles or rented trucks.
-The weight and height of rented trucks just don’t conform to coverage the average personal auto insurance policy gives (e.g. no coverage for a truck weighing 9,000 lbs. or more).
+A personal auto insurance policy covers passenger vehicles, such as your own vehicle, but not commercial vehicles or rented trucks.
+The weight and height of rented trucks don’t conform to the coverage the average personal auto insurance policy provides (e.g. no coverage for a truck weighing 9,000 lbs. or more).

-U-Haul specifically notes on its site that auto insurance through your own car insurance policy, or even any supplement insurance your credit card may normally give you for rental cars, does not normally extend to its rental equipment.
+U-Haul notes explicitly that auto insurance through your own car insurance policy, or even any supplement insurance your credit card may generally give you for rental cars, does not extend to its rental equipment.

-There are some auto policies that will extend your liability insurance coverages to a trailer you are towing (with your own vehicle), but not all will.
-If you are towing the trailer with a vehicle that you don’t own, then car insurance coverage usually won’t extend to that non-owned trailer.
+Some auto policies will extend your liability insurance coverages to a trailer you are towing (with your own vehicle), but not all will.
+If you are towing the trailer with a vehicle you don’t own, car insurance coverage usually won’t extend to that non-owned trailer.

 Policies do vary.
 So, review your policy and then speak to your insurance agent if you need clarification on if there is any coverage extended in your specific situation.

-Likely you’ll find that you are without liability or collision coverage for the rented truck, which means that you’d be personally responsible for damages that you caused to others and any damage done to the truck or trailer.
+Likely, you’ll find that you are without liability or collision coverage for the rented truck, which means that you’d be personally responsible for damages you caused to others and any damage to the truck or trailer.

-The two most common insurance coverages purchased on rental moving truck are supplemental liability insurance (SLI) and limited damage waiver (LDW).
+The two most common insurance coverages purchased on moving rental trucks are supplemental liability insurance (SLI) and limited damage waiver (LDW).

-SLI (may also be known as additional liability insurance or ALI) protects you against claims made by a third party for bodily injury and/or property damage as a result of you operating the rental truck.
-U-Haul offers $1,000,000 of this coverage, and without a deductible being due.
+SLI (also known as additional liability insurance or ALI) protects you against claims made by a third party for bodily injury and/or property damage due to your operation of the rental truck.
+U-Haul offers $1,000,000 of this coverage and without a deductible being due.